ava-labs/avalanche-starter-kit/README.md

 ## Deploying Contracts

-Make sure to replace the blockchainID in the contract with the ID of your Subnet's blockchain.
+Make sure to replace the blockchainID in the sender contract `src/0-send-receive/senderOnCChain.sol` with the ID of your Subnet's blockchain.

 ```
 forge create --rpc-url c-chain --private-key $PK src/0-send-receive/senderOnCChain.sol:SenderOnCChain